audienceproject/publish-lambda-function/README.md

         archive: fileb://$WERCKER_SOURCE_DIR/code.zip
 ```

-The third example is for a `Java` function using code on S3 that explicitely sets values for optional parameters.
+A `Java` function using code on S3 that explicitely sets values for optional parameters.

 ```
 steps: